Ofenhed/WebauthnAccounting/README.md

 1. Verify that the `challenge-seed` is the same challenge as was sent to the user.
 This could be saved in cookies, or the server could have it saved in a cookie, or it could just verify that it is a challenge which the server has (recently) generated but not gotten a response to.
 2. Verify that the `response` has the correct flags set.
 For example; if it's a highly sensitive action and you set `authenticatorSelection.userVerification` to `required`, make sure that `attestationObject.authData.flags.userVerified` in `response` is set to `true`.
 3. Generate a predictable bytestring `Bs` in the same way as `Bf` was generated above.
-4. Generate a 32 byte hash `Hs` from the bytestring `Bs`.
+4. (Optional) Generate at least a 32 byte cryptographic hash `Hs` from the bytestring `Bs`.
+(This step must be performed if it's performed on the client above, and must be skipped otherwise)
-5. Fetch the public key matching the `result` field `attestationObject.authData.attestationCredentialData.credentialId` from the database, and verify `response` against the challenge `Hs`.
+5. Fetch the public key matching the `result` field `attestationObject.authData.attestationCredentialData.credentialId` from the database, and verify `response` against the challenge `Hs` or `Bf`.
 6. Store everyting except `csrf-token` in the database, to allow for future verification. `SIGN_KEY_ID` may also be stored to simplify future verification.

 #### Modifying a row in the database